desktop/.github/SECURITY.md

-Thanks for helping make GitHub safe for everyone.
+Thanks for helping make GitHub safe for everyone ❤️

 ## Security

-GitHub takes the security of our software products and services seriously, including all of the open source code repositories managed through our GitHub organizations, such as [GitHub](https://github.com/GitHub).
+GitHub takes the security of our software products and services seriously, including all of the open source code repositories managed through our GitHub organizations, such as [desktop](https://github.com/desktop).

-Even though [open source repositories are outside of the scope of our bug bounty program](https://bounty.github.com/index.html#scope) and therefore not eligible for bounty rewards, we will ensure that your finding gets passed along to the appropriate maintainers for remediation.
+GitHub Desktop itself is part of [GitHub's bug bounty program](https://bounty.github.com/) and vulnerabilities should be reported there.
+The Desktop organization on GitHub also contains other open source repositories which may be outside of the scope of our bug bounty program](https://bounty.github.com/index.html#scope) and therefore not eligible for bounty rewards.
+Even if that's the case we will ensure that your finding gets passed along to the appropriate maintainers for remediation.

 ## Reporting Security Issues

+If you believe you have found a security vulnerability in the current version of [GitHub Desktop](https://desktop.github.com), please report it to us through our [bug bounty program](https://bounty.github.com/targets/github-desktop.html).

 If you believe you have found a security vulnerability in any GitHub-owned repository, please report it to us through coordinated disclosure.